Overview

 Signs and symptoms of kidney cancer

-If you have noticed a change, book a consultation with our Epworth specialists today.
+If you have noticed a change, book a consultation with your GP as soon as possible.
 Catching cancer quickly can save your life.

 Symptoms and signs

 It's natural and common for changes to occur to your body as you age or go through stressful periods.
-However, we encourage you to recognise what is normal for your body and if changes are persistent consult an Epworth specialist for peace of mind.
+However, we encourage you to recognise what is normal for your body and if changes are persistent consult your GP for peace of mind.

 Signs and symptoms of kidney cancer can include: